Visually Impaired Transcript for "NIST Illustrated"

 VISUAL: Fade up from black to white screen.
-Fade in head and shoulders view of NIST Director Patrick Gallagher on left side of screen while artist's hand draws NIST logo and words "National Institute of Standards and Technology, U.S. Department of Commerce" on right side of screen.
-As Gallagher speaks, his name and title appear below his image.
+Artist's hand draws NIST logo and words “National Institute of Standards and Technology, U.S. Department of Commerce.”

 VISUAL: NIST logo and words disappear from right side of screen.
 Artist's hand appears and writes the words “HOW DOES A MEASUREMENT AGENCY SUPPORT INNOVATION?”

-VISUAL: Words disappear and Gallagher's image fades from screen.
+VISUAL: Words disappear.
 Artist's hand appears and draws man wearing safety goggles measuring cylinder with caliper device.

-Gallagher: "If you know how to measure it, then you can begin to learn how to control it …"
+Narrator: Well, if you know how to measure something then you can begin to think about how to design it …

 VISUAL: Artist's hand draws conveyor belt with press above it.
 As press strikes belt, it leaves a new cylinder.